michalbursik/juvita/README.md

 soft deletes -> what should be possible to delete ? => skryvani produktu (potom i ze skladu)

 bedynky - ??

+issue prices not handled!
+block -amounts on stores
+(what if someone takes more than you have, needs discipline to fill out warehouse before they arrive in the morning)